-Back in 2004, one of London’s most exclusive casinos in Mayfair: Les Ambassadeur’s Club almost came out waving the white flag and calling for the administrators after an incredible run of luck by gambling high roller and media tycoon Philip Green at the roulette table.
+Back in 2004, one of London’s most exclusive establishments in Mayfair: Les Ambassadeur’s Casino almost came out waving the white flag and calling for the administrators after an incredible run of luck by gambling high roller and media tycoon Philip Green at the roulette table.

 The retail billionaire, Sir Philip Nigel Ross Green, the British tycoon and Chairman of the Arcadia Group that encompasses Topshop, Topman, Wallis, Evans, Burton, Miss Selfridge, Dorothy Perkins, and Outfit triggered a profit warning by the casino.

 If we are talking about his business empire, the defunct BHS was also part of the group and Arcadia went into administration in November 2020 following a big Coronovirus hit, but that is a whole different story.
 Let’s get back to roulette shall we?